-Administrative Assistant 10370 Hemet Street, Suite 200 Riverside, CA 92503 Phone 951.343.3909 Toll Free 877.228.5657 Fax 951.358.1181 cbuonline@calbaptist.edu
+Administrative Assistant 10370 Hemet Street, Suite 100 Riverside, CA 92503 Phone 951.343.3927 Toll Free 877.236.1617 Fax 951.358.1181 cbuonline@calbaptist.edu

 The Division of Online and Professional Studies was established for the specific purpose of serving the needs of an increasing number of adults and non-traditional students seeking higher education.
-Online and Professional Studies (OPS) develops degree programs in fully-online and hybrid formats at both the undergraduate and graduate levels.
-All programs incorporate a Christian perspective, and a year-round semester system speeds students toward graduation.
+Online and Professional Studies (OPS) develops degree programs in a fully online format at both the undergraduate, graduate, and doctoral levels.
+All programs incorporate a Christian perspective.
+The OPS programs are designed and delivered in a year-round semester format to accelerate students toward graduation.